MikeDacre/tmux-zsh-vim-titles/README.md

-Finally, if you want to add the path to the terminal and window title also, you can do so with `vim_include_path`, if this variable equates to `long`, the whole path will be included, which can make your titles very large, if it is just `true`, then the directory immediately above the file is included.
+Finally, if you want to add the path to the terminal and window title also, you can do so with `vim_include_path`, if this variable equates to `long`, the whole path will be included, which can make your titles very large, if it is just `true`, then any directories between you and the file are included.
 To set, either edit the config file to include `export vim_include_path='long'` or add the following line to your `~/.vimrc`: